ejp-rd-vp/resource-metadata-schema/README.md

 ## Configurations to provide metadata records according to the EJP-RD schemas

 * Spreadsheet to FDP reference implementation: [here](template/README.md)
-* FDP reference implementatio or FAIR in a Box (FiaB): [here](https://github.com/ejp-rd-vp/FDP-Reference-Implementation-Configuration)
+* FDP reference implementation or FAIR in a Box (FiaB): [here](https://github.com/ejp-rd-vp/FDP-Reference-Implementation-Configuration)